Buying property – what is conveyancing?

 What costs are involved?

+There are various fees and costs involved when buying a home.
 If you’re hiring a licensed conveyancer or solicitor to handle the conveyancing on your home purchase, they may charge you a fixed fee, an hourly rate, or a percentage of the price of the property.
 You may want to ask them to list the costs involved for you.
 These can include searches, Land Registry fees, Stamp Duty Land Tax (if required), as well as fees for any other work that they may do for you.

 Before applying for a mortgage